Singulink/Singulink.IO.FileSystem/Docs/articles/guides/getting-started.md

 # Getting Started

-## Installation

-The package is available on NuGet - simply install the `Singulink.IO.FileSystem` package.

-**Supported Runtimes**: Anywhere .NET Standard 2.1+ is supported, including:
-- .NET Core 3.0+
-- Mono 6.4+
-- Xamarin.iOS 12.16+
-- Xamarin.Android 10.0+

 ## Usage

 ### Path Creation

-Your main entry point into creating file and directory paths is the `DirectoryPath` and `FilePath` classes.
+Your main entry points into creating file and directory paths are the `DirectoryPath` and `FilePath` classes.
 They contain parsing methods such as `ParseAbsolute()` and `ParseRelative()` as well as conveniece methods to retrieve special files and folders such as a temporary file or the current directory.

 ### Strong Typing